Batteries present a great hope for U.S. manufacturing

 Much of the economic stimulus package has been directed toward the fabrication and recycling of lithium-ion (Li-ion) batteries in the United States.

-The $790 billion economic stimulus legislation includes tens of billions of dollars in loans, grants, and tax incentives for advanced battery research and manufacturing.
-For example, the stimulus package includes $2 billion for grants that would support the manufacturing of advanced vehicle batteries.
+The $790 billion economic stimulus legislation includes tens of billions of dollars in loans, grants, and tax incentives for advanced battery research and battery manufacturing efforts across the sector.

-The hope is that provisions in the congressional stimulus bill could help jump-start a new, multibillion-dollar industry in the United States for manufacturing advanced batteries for hybrids and electric vehicles and for storing energy from the electrical grid.
+The hope is that provisions in the congressional stimulus bill could help jump-start a new, multibillion-dollar industry in the United States for manufacturing advanced batteries for hybrids and electric vehicles, such as Volt development initiatives, and for storing energy from the electrical grid.

 The belief that Li-ion batteries are an important part of our future is evidenced in actions other than the stimulus package.
 On September 17, U.S. Energy Secretary Steven Chu named John Bannister Goodenough as one of the winners of the Enrico Fermi Award, one of the most prestigious science and technology honors awarded by the U.S. government.

 Goodenough received the Fermi award in recognition for his contributions to materials science and technology, especially the science underlying Li-ion batteries.
-The U.S. Department of Energy is showing a vote of confidence for Li-ion technology as the future of our increasingly mobile world.
+The U.S. Department of Energy is showing a vote of confidence for Li-ion technology and the ongoing quest for a better battery in our increasingly mobile world.

 Michael Stanley Whittingham of the State University of New York first proposed Li-ion batteries in the 1970s.
 Whittingham used titanium (II) sulfide as the cathode material and lithium metal as the anode material.